Healing : An Integrative Approach

 Breathe!
 Everything begins with the breath.

-Connecting with the breath allows for greater sense of relaxation.
-Breath can also create greater connection and alignment as habitual tension is released allowing for easier integration of body, heart, mind, and spirit.
+Connecting with the breath allows for a greater sense of relaxation, which can also create greater connection and alignment.
+This encourages habitual tension to be released allowing for easier integration of body, heart, mind, and spirit.

-Different breathing techniques, connecting the inhale and exhale, are used to assist clients in relaxing the body.
-As a result, clients better understand and release habitual patterns.
+Different breathing techniques – connecting the inhale with the exhale – are used to assist clients in relaxing the body.
+In return, clients better understand and release habitual patterns.

-Breath also helps a client connect more deeply to her/his body which in turn allows a space where thoughts, memories, feelings, or blocks that have been held down are able to surface and be released.
+Breathing also helps a client to connect more deeply to their body.
+This in turn, allows a space where thoughts, memories, feelings, or blocks that have been held down, be able to rise to the surface and be released.